dustinpfister/blog_posts/_posts/js-function-expression.md

 <!-- more -->

+## 1 - Basics of function expressions in javaScript

+In this section I will be starting out with just a few basic examples of function expressions in javaScript.

-## 1 - function expressions in javaScript a basic example
+### 1.1 - function expressions in javaScript a basic example

 A function expression is a named or unnamed function that can be assigned to a variable using a keyword like var or let.
 However they also do nit have to be assigned to a variables they can remain anonymous, and are often what is used to create such a function in javaScript.
 A very basic example of a function expression might look something like this.